leesihun/Github_downloader/README.txt

    http://127.0.0.1

 4. Use the dashboard as normal.
 All settings and job controls are available in the web interface.
+   - To change settings, use the Settings form on the right side of the dashboard.
+Each parameter has its own field.

 # Notes
 - The .exe is already built and provided for you.
 No need to install Python or build anything.